Unveiling the Molar Mass of Sodium Bicarbonate: A Deep Dive into its Properties and Applications

 -

-Fire Extinguishers: Some fire extinguishers utilize sodium bicarbonate to extinguish fires, particularly those involving Class B (flammable liquids) and Class C (electrical) fires.
-The carbon dioxide produced smothers the flames.
+Fire Extinguishers: Some fire extinguishers apply sodium bicarbonate to extinguish fires, particularly those involving Class B (flammable liquids) and Class C (electrical) fires.
+The carbon dioxide produced smothers the flames It's one of those things that adds up..

 -